Jasper-1024/NoWakeLock/README.md

 * An application that controls Android wakelocks can run on Android N and later.

-* **Serious warning** This application is still in Alpha testing stage.
+* **Serious warning** This application is still in Beta testing stage.
 I will not be responsible for any damage caused by the software to your device.

 ## About